hassan-anees/hassananees/src/content/posts/enrich-your-unified-audit-log-with-purview-retention-policies.md

 *   Teams

-You can start seeing how useful UAL would be within forensic investigations when your team needs to correlate activities within the M365 suite.
-Attacks like Business Email Compromise (BEC) are common across industries making information coming from UAL invaluable when investigating compromised accounts.
+These logs are especially useful in forensic investigations when security teams need to correlate activities within the M365 suite and assess impact on business critical data.
+Attacks like Business Email Compromise (BEC) are common across industries making information coming from the UAL invaluable when investigating compromised accounts.

-You can access UAL in following methods:
+You can access the UAL in following methods:

 | Source | Tool / Table |
 | --- | --- |